 Social Security Disability Insurance is a government program run by the Social Security Administration that offers cash benefits for individuals who are blind or who have a disability.
 These benefits are funded through payroll taxes and are available to workers who have earned the benefits by working for a certain amount of time and making contributions to the program.

 To qualify for Social Security Disability Insurance, a claimant must have an injury or disability that is expected to last for a minimum of 12 months or end in the claimant’s death.
 If a claimant obtains Social Security Disability benefits, his or her monthly payment is based on the the worker’s Social Security earnings record.
 As a result, the higher the claimant’s salary was, the higher his or her monthly Social Security Disability Insurance benefits would be.

 Should I have both?

 When a person becomes too sick or injured to continue working, there are a few sources of income that will be available to him or her.
 While Social Security Disability Insurance can provide vital benefits to eligible workers, more than 60% of the claimants who apply for this program are initially denied and the application process can be lengthy.
 Further, even if an applicant is able to obtain Social Security Disability benefits, it is possible that the payment he or she is given will not cover all of the person’s monthly expenses.
 To ensure full financial stability in case of an unforeseen illness or injury, Disability Insurance can be purchased ahead of any problem and Social Security Disability Insurance can be applied for once the issue occurs.

-If you are thinking of applying for Social Security Disability Insurance, consider Attorney Neil H. Good’s office.
+If you are thinking of applying for Social Security Disability Insurance, consider The Good Law Group’s office.
 Contact our office online for a free case evaluation or call #(847) 577-4476.